QEDK/Mentored/README.md

 ## 💻 What did we use?
 Mentored has a ReactJS frontend ⚛️ hosted with Netlify, and a Django backend 🐍 backed by PostgreSQL hosted on Google Cloud Platform.
 The UI is based on React Bootstrap, while the Cloud Run backend uses `psycopg2` for communicating with Cloud SQL. 💽

+## 👨‍💻 For contributors
+- To get a deeper understanding of the project please check out our project's [Wiki Page](https://github.com/QEDK/Mentored/wiki).
+- Before contributing do go through the [Code of Conduct](https://github.com/QEDK/Mentored/blob/master/CODE_OF_CONDUCT.md) and the [Contributors Guidelines](https://github.com/QEDK/Mentored/blob/master/CONTRIBUTING.md).
+- If you find any bug in the application, or a feature you think would be nice to have, please open an [issue](https://github.com/QEDK/Mentored/issues/new/choose).
+- Continue reading the rest of the README to get the build instructions for both the frontend and the backend.

 ## 🛠️ Installation
-The backend can be setup by following these instructions, note that you must have `npm` and `pip` installed before proceeding further.
+The project can be setup by following these instructions, note that you must have `npm` and `pip` installed before proceeding further.
 You should ideally also be working in a virtual environment, such as Python's `venv` or the `virtualenv` module.

 ### 🧰 Configuration
 For the default server to work normally, you must have a PostgreSQL instance running on your `localhost` (`127.0.0.1`) on port `5432`.
 Alternatively, if you're working on Google Cloud Platform with a Cloud SQL connection, you can set `GAE_INSTANCE=1` environment variable to use that connection instead and set `DB_HOST` to the connection instance name. ☁️